Abelian sandpile model: The extended sandpile model

 constituting the sandpile identity.
 For example, the harmonic dynamics induced by $H=xy$ resemble the "smooth stretching" of the identity along the main diagonals visualized in the animation.
 The configurations appearing in the dynamics induced by the same harmonic function on square grids of different sizes were furthermore conjectured to weak-* converge, meaning that there supposedly exist scaling limits for them.
 This proposes a natural renormalization for the extended and usual sandpile groups, meaning a mapping of recurrent configurations on a given grid to recurrent configurations on a sub-grid.
-Informaly, this renormalization simply maps configurations appearing at a given time $t$ in the sandpile dynamics induced by some harmonic function $H$ on the larger grid to the corresponding configurations which appear at the same time in the sandpile dynamics induced by the restriction of $H$ to the respective sub-grid.
+Informally, this renormalization simply maps configurations appearing at a given time $t$ in the sandpile dynamics induced by some harmonic function $H$ on the larger grid to the corresponding configurations which appear at the same time in the sandpile dynamics induced by the restriction of $H$ to the respective sub-grid.

 The divisible sandpile

-A strongly related model is the so called divisible sandpile model, introduced by Levine and Peres in 2008, in which, instead of a discrete number of particles in each site $x$, there is a real number $s(x)$ representing the amount of mass on the site.
+A strongly related model is the so-called divisible sandpile model, introduced by Levine and Peres in 2008, in which, instead of a discrete number of particles in each site $x$, there is a real number $s(x)$ representing the amount of mass on the site.
 In case such mass is negative, one can understand it as a hole.
 The topple occurs whenever a site has mass larger than 1; it topples the excess evenly between its neighbors resulting in the situation that, if a site is full at time $t$, it will be full for all later times.